benjamingarzon/LH-RSA/process/README.md

 Fix volume searchlight nicely
 Run fMRI
 Revisar cada pas en les dades noves
-Using euclidean and spatiotemporal: invcompactness is high in somatosensory and motor cortex!
+Using euclidean and spatiotemporal: spread is high in somatosensory and motor cortex!

 Do I need to normalize the features (e. g. to 1 )